sujimatts/devops/general/cloud_services_summary.md

     GatewayLoadBalancer - Create a Gateway Load Balancer endpoint to send traffic to a fleet of virtual appliances using private IP addresses.
 You route traffic from your                           VPC to the Gateway Load Balancer endpoint using route tables.
 The Gateway Load Balancer distributes traffic to the virtual appliances and can                             scale with demand.

     Gateway - Create a gateway endpoint to send traffic to Amazon S3 or DynamoDB using private IP addresses.
 You route traffic from your VPC to the gateway endpoint using               route tables.
 Gateway endpoints do not enable AWS PrivateLink.

+### AWS Transit Gateway
+AWS Transit Gateway connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.
+This simplifies your network and puts an end to complex peering relationships.
+It acts as a cloud router – each new connection is only made once.